GenOL: Generating Diverse Examples for Name-only Online Learning: Approach

-Measuring the difficulty using the RMD score, we select images with high RMD scores, which are expected to exhibit a widespread dispersion from the class prototype.
-However, in the coreset, which is a representative subset of an entire dataset~\citep{anonymous2023coreset}, it is necessary to include not only samples near the decision boundary, but also class-representative samples~\citep{bang2021rainbow, harun2023grasp}.
-Therefore, we adopt a probabilistic approach to ensemble selection, rather than simply choosing images with the $k$-highest RMD scores, to incorporate class-representative samples into the ensemble set.
-Specifically, we calculate $p_{u|c}$, the selection probability for sample $u$ to be included in the coreset of class $c$, with details provided below.

-First, we truncate the samples with RMD scores in the upper and lower $L$\% to minimize the impact of outliers on the probability distribution.
-Next, we normalize the scores using Z-score normalization and apply a softmax function to obtain the selection probability as:
+\paragraph{Probabilistic Ensemble using RMD Score.} A coreset, a representative subset of an entire dataset~\citep{anonymous2023coreset}, includes not only samples near the decision boundary but also concept-representative samples~\citep{bang2021rainbow, harun2023grasp}.
+Therefore, we adopt a probabilistic approach for ensemble selection, rather than simply choosing images with the highest RMD scores, to incorporate concept-representative samples.
+Specifically, we calculate $p_{u|c}$, the probability of selecting sample $u$ in concept $c$'s coreset, detailed as follows.
+We first truncate samples with RMD scores in the upper and lower $L$\% to eliminate outliers.
+Then, we normalize the scores using Z-score normalization and apply a softmax function to compute the selection probability as:

-where $\mathbf{U}_c$ refers to the set of samples for class $c$, $\bar{RMD}_{u|c}$ represents the normalized RMD score for sample $u \in \mathbf{U}_c$, and $\tau$ denotes the temperature parameter.
-Using the selection probability, we not only sample complex samples, but also incorporate a small portion of class-representative samples into the ensemble set.
-We name our proposed RMD-based probabilistic ensemble method as \ensemblemethodfull (\textbf{\ensemblemethod}).
+where $\mathbf{U}_c$ denotes the set of generated data for concept $c$, $\overline{RMD}_{u|c}$ represents the normalized RMD score for sample $u \in \mathbf{U}_c$, and $\tau$ denotes the temperature.
+This selection probability allows for sampling complex samples while also including a small portion of concept-representative samples in the ensemble set.
+We compare it with various RMD-based ensembles (\eg, top-k selection) in Section~\ref{appx:sec:comp_rmd_ensemble}.

-We compare \ensemblemethod with various RMD-based ensemble methods and existing coreset selection methods in Sec.\ref{appx:sec:comp_rmd_ensemble} and Sec.\ref{sec:quant_anal}, respectively.
-Furthermore, we provide additional justification for using the RMD score in Sec.~\ref{appx:sec:rmd_justification_main}.